swrlab/ard-eventhub/docs/AUTHENTICATION.md

 }
 ```

-This endpoint will return a `token` and `refreshToken` alongside an expiry time and date.
-The `token` can be used immediately for the returned time frame.
+This endpoint will return a `token` and `refreshToken` alongside an expiry duration and date.
+The `token` can be used immediately during the returned time frame.

 ## Refresh Token

 While the normal `token` expires, the `refreshToken` can be used for a longer period of time.
-Therefore it needs to be exchanged for a new `token`.
+Therefore it can be used to be exchanged for a new `token`.

 **POST `{HOST}/auth/refresh`**